 - The state has become less business-friendly, imposing higher business taxes and more regulations.
 Other states may have tax incentives in place that would benefit your business.

-- Family reasons, such as access to schools, spousal job opportunities, moving closer to extended family.
+- Family reasons, such as access to schools, spousal job opportunities, and moving closer to extended family.

 - Access to a different workforce.